springdevs/Bulk-Products-Selling/README.md

-## Bulk Products Selling
+# Bulk Products Selling

-Sell many products in one
+Sell many products in one Like Group Product.
+But you can use single price here.

+## ChangeLog

+### v1.0.0

+- Initial release